suyZhong/SQuaLity/README.md

 ...
 ```

-The `*.log*` file contains the detailed information of the test cases that successed or failed.
-The `*.log.out*` file contains the running summary of the test cases.
+The `*.log*` files contain detailed information about test cases that succeeded or failed.
+The `*.log.out*` files contain execution summaries of the test cases.

-The `*results.csv` file contains the execution result of each test case.
-The `*logs.csv` file contains the SQL statements that built the schema of failing test cases.
+The `*results.csv` files contain the execution results for each test case.
+The `*logs.csv` files contain the SQL statements used to build schemas for failing test cases.

-### Analyze results (RQ3, RQ4)
+### Analyze Results (RQ3, RQ4)

-We use jupyter notebook to analyze the results of the test suites.
+We use Jupyter notebooks to analyze the test suite results.

 ```shell
 .